musikalkemist/thesoundofaihackathon/index.md

-# 1st The Sound of AI Hackathon
+# 1st The Sound of AI Hackathon (8-10 July 2022)
-I'm thrilled to announce the 1st Hackathon of _The Sound of AI Community_, to celebrate 25K subscribers on [The Sound of AI YouTube channel](https://www.youtube.com/channel/UCZPFjMe1uRSirmSpznqvJfQ),  It'right time we had our first hackathon!
+We're thrilled to announce the 1st hackathon of _The Sound of AI Community_, to celebrate 25K subscribers on [The Sound of AI YouTube channel](https://www.youtube.com/channel/UCZPFjMe1uRSirmSpznqvJfQ),

-The goal of the hackathon is to build cool technology, make friends, learn new stuff, and have fun.
+The goal of the hackathon is to build cool audio / music tech, make friends, learn new stuff, and have a great time together.

 ## When & where
 The hackathon will be held online from Friday 8th to Sunday 10th of July 2022.

+## How do I sign up?
+You a Meetup page to register will be provided soon.
+The **registration deadline is Thursday 17th at 11:00pm CEST**.

 ## Themes
-The hackathon is focused on audio / music tech, with a particular focus on "intelligent" systems.
+The hackathon main theme is audio / music tech, with a particular focus on "intelligent" systems.
 A few example themes:

 - AI music
-- Generative Music
+- Generative music systems
 - Music Information Retrieval
 - Intelligent instruments
 - AI audio